glouppe/info8006-introduction-to-ai/pacman/README.md

 This part is due on **November 23, 2018 at 23:59**.
 This is a **hard** deadline.

+In this second part, Pacman can no longer wander peacefully in its maze.
+It is chased by a ghost that tries to kill him!

-In this second part, on the top of food dots, one ghost is in the maze.
-The ghost follows one of the following patterns (see this [module](https://glouppe.github.io/info8006-introduction-to-ai/pacman/pacman_module/ghostAgents.py)) :
+The ghost follows one of the following policies, as set through the `--ghostagent` command line option:
- - Rotate on itself in a counterclockwise fashion until it can go on its left (DumbyGhost).
+ - `dumby`: Rotate on itself in a counterclockwise fashion until it can go on its left.
- - Select the next position that is the closest to Pacman (GreedyGhost).
+ - `greedy`: Select the next position that is the closest to Pacman.
- - Select the next position which leads to the shortest path towards Pacman (SmartyGhost).
+ - `smarty`: Select the next position which leads to the shortest path towards Pacman.

-Your task is to design an intelligent agent based on adversarial search algorithms (see [Lecture 4](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture4.md)) for eating all the dots as quickly as possible while avoiding ghosts.
+Your task is to design an intelligent agent based on adversarial search algorithms (see [Lecture 4](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture4.md)) for eating all the dots as quickly as possible while avoiding the ghost.

 You are asked to implement an agent based on each of these adversarial search algorithms:
  - Minimax.
  - Minimax with alpha-beta pruning.
- - H-alpha-beta with custom heuristics (cutoff and eval).
+ - H-minimax with alpha-beta pruning.

 Each agent should be implemented as a `PacmanAgent` class.
 Each should be specified in a different Python file (`minimax.py`, `alphabeta.py`, `halphabeta.py`), following the template of `pacmanagent.py`.

 Your report should be organized into 3 parts:
 1. You must formalize the game as an adversarial search problem, as seen in [Lecture 4](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture4.md).
-2. You should run your agents against the 3 maze layouts with filename ending by `_adv` located the  `/pacman_module/layouts/` folder.
+2. You should run your agents against the 3 maze layouts with a filename ending by `_adv` located in the  `/pacman_module/layouts/` folder.
   For each layout, report as a bar plot the performance of your 4 agents in terms of i) final score, ii) total computation time and iii) total number of expanded nodes.
 In total, you should therefore produce 9 bar plots.
-3. Discuss the performance and limitations of your agents, with respect its adversarial search algorithm and the impact of your custom adversarial search algorithm on the maze layouts.
+3. Discuss the performance and limitations of your agents, with respect its adversarial search algorithm and the impact of your custom evaluation functions on the maze layouts.
 Comment on possible improvements.

 ## Part 3: MDP agent